Composable, testable, declarative guardrails. Block prompt injections, redact PII, enforce topics, validate outputs - in two lines of code.

 Features

-Five-tier defense: regex patterns (from Arcanum taxonomy), bundled StackOne Defender ONNX model (F1 ~0.97, ~8ms, no download), optional DeBERTa v3, remote ML classifier (Sentinel-v2 via HTTP), and LLM-as-judge with structured threat classification.
+Six-tier defense: regex patterns (from Arcanum taxonomy), bundled StackOne Defender ONNX model (F1 ~0.97, ~8ms, no download), optional DeBERTa v3, remote ML classifier (Sentinel-v2 via HTTP), Azure Prompt Shields (jailbreaks + indirect injection), and LLM-as-judge with structured threat classification.

 Regex-based redaction for emails, phones, SSNs, credit cards, IPs, and dates of birth.
 LLM-based detection catches names, addresses, and contextual identifiers.